OriginTrail/ReadTheDocs/source/wallet-setup.rst

 **Important note:** *If you wish to run an identical node on another machine, then in addition to backing up you node operational private key, you should back up erc725_identity.json and identity.json files.
 There will be a separate article on how to start node with previously backed up identities.
 For now, be aware if you start a node on a different machine with providing only the operational private key, the node will create completely new identities, and you will end up having different node on the network.*

 Setting up a node with predefined identities
-Let’s say user already have network identity file and ERC725 identity file in home dir.
+Let’s say user already have network identity file and ERC-725 identity file in home dir.

-Let's say user already have network identity file and ERC725 identity file in home dir.
+Let's say user already have network identity file and ERC-725 identity file in home dir.

 - .origintrail_noderc - node configuration.
 - .identity.json - network identity.
-- .erc725_identity.json - ERC 725 idenity.
+- .erc725_identity.json - ERC-725 idenity.

 ::